warpfork/shareworks-munger/README.md

 and I'm telling you that their exports are too batshit for an accountant to actually use?

 Yes.
 Yes I am.

+I'm not kidding about turning dozens of pages into a few rows in the CSV form, either.
+It's really obscene.

 I cannot begin to speculate on what kind of failure of organization inside Morgan Stanley caused them to utterly fail to be able to do something like "emit a CSV report", but fail they did.